IA174: Fundaments of Cryptography

 The exam will be structured roughly as follows:

-- a "proof" question: describe a security reduction proving the security of some construction that did not appear at the lecture (20 points).
+• a "security proof" question: describe a security reduction proving the security of some construction that did not appear at the lecture (20 points).

-- At the end of the exam, when the proctors tell you to stop writing, you have to follow the order.
-Failure to do so is regarded as cheating.
+• At the end of the exam, when the proctors tell you to stop writing, you really have to stop writing.

-- The exam proctors have the authority to investigate any suspicious behaviour.
+• The exam proctors have the authority to investigate any suspicious behaviour.
 If such a behaviour is detected, you will be warned to cease it.
-If the suspect behaviour continues (or if an outright cheating is discovered), you will be expelled from the exam, get a grade F, and, if applicable, be referred to a disciplinary board.
+If the suspect behaviour continues (or if an outright cheating is discovered), you will be expelled from the exam with a grade F and referred to a disciplinary board.

 Technical information

-- The exam uses standard MU machine-readable answer sheets.
-In case you have not encountered them yet, familiarize yourself with them here: https://is.muni.cz/auth/help/student/skenovani?lang=en;setlang=en#s_sken_nahlizeni
+• The exam uses standard MU machine-readable answer sheets.
+In case you have not encountered them yet, please familiarize yourself with them here: https://is.muni.cz/auth/help/student/skenovani?lang=en;setlang=en#s_sken_nahlizeni

 Office hours